Today's Critical Threats

 It comes as no surprise that the primary motivator for carrying out these attacks is money.
 From cryptomining to Emotet to ransomware, when you distill many threats down to their essence, it's all about the bad actors lining their pockets.

+What Now?
 While it's impossible to predict exactly what to expect from these bad actors moving forward, it is possible to read a page from their playbook and use this knowledge to protect your organization now.

 Contact SSVA to discuss implementing the necessary protections for your business.